avocadoboi/solar-system-project/notes.md

 Saturn has a day of about $10.5\text{ hr}$ and an equatorial radius of about $58 232\text{ km}$.
 This implies a velocity of about $2\pi R/T\approx 9.7\text{ km/s}$ at the equator, compared to $464\text{ m/s}$ at Earth's equator.
 For this reason, Saturn's plasma sheet is spread out over all longitudes while Earth's plasma sheet only exists in the magnetotail on the night side.

 Titan has no intrinsic magnetic field and is the only moon in the solar system with an atmosphere.
 Its interaction with the surrounding plasma is therefore unlike that of other moons and more similar to that of Venus and Mars.

+# Missions
+Cassini mission
+Voyager 1 and 2
+Huygens lander

+# About Titan
+Titan is Saturn’s largest moon with a radius of 2575 km and is the only moon in the solar system with an atmosphere thicker than Earths, consisting mainly of nitrogen and a smaller amount of methane.
+(Fundamental planetary science, 10.3.1)

+What sets it apart from other moons in the solar system is the combination of a dense atmosphere and the lack of a internal megnetic field.